AmanThankachan/Link-Shortener-1.0/README.md

 Instead of writing own css we use bootstrap cdn to provide some basic styling.

-Models folder contains shortUrl.js contains the initial url shortened url and no of clicks column values.
+Models folder contains shortUrl.js containing the initial url,shortened url and no of clicks column values.

 shortid library generates the shortened links which is included in the above shorturl.js.